HOS-ELDIN/DEPI-React/session-2-html-css/assignment.md

    5. How do you confirm that a document is written in HTML5?

-      - by checking the doctype tag in the very beginning of the file. \<!DOCTYPE html\>
+      - by checking the doctype tag at the very beginning of the file. \<!DOCTYPE html\>
       - find semantic elements tags in the code

    6. What does the code shown below accomplish?

-      - it will render a differant image depending on screen width (viewport size)
+      - it will render a different image depending on screen width (viewport size)
       - it will render an image from the first source if the width of the screen >= 1000px
-      - it will render an image from the secound source if the width of the screen >= 750px and <a 1000px
+      - it will render an image from the second source if the width of the screen >= 750px and < 1000px

    7. What code will produce this table?
       <table>